green-ecolution/green-ecolution-backend/README.md

 ```

 **NOTE:** Mockery is used to generate mocks for interfaces.
 The mocks are generated in the `_mocks` folder.
 To specify the output folder or to add created interfaces to the mocks, you can edit the `mockery.yml` file.
 The `mockery.yml` file is used to configure the behavior of Mockery.
 Running `go generate` will execute Mockery and generate the mocks.
 Also when running Air, the mocks will be generated automatically.

+### How to contribute

+If you want to contribute to the project please follow this guideline:

+- Fork the project.
+- Create a topic branch from develop.
+- Make some commits to improve the project.
+- Push this branch to your GitHub project.
+- Open a Pull Request on GitHub.
+- Discuss, and optionally continue committing.
+- The project owner merges or closes the Pull Request.

+Please refer to naming conventions for branches [Medium Article](https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534).